ben-j-barlow/html-report/README.md

 1. Create a GitHub or GitLab repo.
 2. Write Python code to perform analysis.
-3. Embed use of the package in project's code so that a new report is produced upon code execution.
+3. Embed use of the package in the project's code so that a new report is produced upon code execution.

 This workflow has the following advantages over other approaches: